carpentries-incubator/hpc-intro/_episodes/07-resources.md

 {: .callout}

 You generally should ask for 20% to 30% more time and memory than you think the job will use.
 Testing allows you to become more more precise with your resource requests.
 We will cover a bit more on running tests in the last lesson.

 ## Efficient way to run tests jobs using debug QOS (Quality of Service)

 Before submitting a large job, first submit one as a test to make sure everything works as expected.
 Often, users discover typos in their submit scripts, incorrect module names or possibly an incorrect pathname after their job has queued for many hours.
 Be aware that your job is not fully scanned for correctness when you submit the job.
 While you may get an immediate error if your SBATCH directives are malformed, it is not until the job starts to run that the interpreter starts to process the batch script.

 NeSI has an easy way for you to test your job submission.
-One can employ the debug QOS to get a short, very high priority test job.
+One can employ the debug QOS to get a short, high priority test job.
 Debug jobs have to run within 15 minutes and cannot use more that 2 nodes.
 To use debug QOS, add or change the following in your batch submit script
 `#SBATCH --qos=debug`
 `#SBATCH --time=15:00`